Ant-Brain/EfficientWord-Net/README.md

         print(result[0],f",Confidence {result[1]:0.4f}")
 ```
 <br>

+Access documentation of the library from here : https://ant-brain.github.io/EfficientWord-Net/

 ## CONTRIBUTION:
 * If you have an ideas to make the project better, feel free to ping us in [discussions](https://github.com/Ant-Brain/EfficientWord-Net/discussions/3)